lgsvl/PythonAPI/README.md

-# Python API for LGSVL Simulator
+# Python API for SVL Simulator

-This folder contains Python API for LGSVL Simulator.
+This folder contains the Python API for the SVL Simulator.

 # Usage